Weight Training for Yoga

 Weight Training for Yoga is designed for yoga teachers and long-time students of yoga who are interested in learning the fundamentals of weight training—including programming, rationale, and equipment options—in a small group environment.

-This in-person class series is a programmed and collaboratively led by a group of veteran yoga teachers and teacher trainers, dancers, performers and actors, turned strength coaches and physical therapists.
+This in-person class series is a programmed and collaboratively led by a group of veteran yoga teachers and teacher trainers, dancers, and performers turned strength coaches and physical therapists.

 Lisa Jill Anderson, Caitlin Casella, Emily Giovine, Macklen Mayse, and Giulia Pline draw from many decades collective experience with embodied, contemplative, athletic, and therapeutic modalities.